Save your seat →

 2. Then select a Managed enrollment.

-3. Select Device Management Software, choose Chrome as the browser, and Windows as the OS.
+3. Select Device Management Software, choose the OS you're deploying to, and the browsers you wish to target.
 Then click Generate config.
 This will allow you to download a config file specific to your team.

 Push app - Device Management Software Chrome: KB 10054